 In Pennsylvania, theft charges can arise from a variety of different scenarios.
-Masorti Law Group has years of experience working with clients to get the best results possible on all types of theft cases.
+Masorti Law, P.C. has years of experience working with clients to get the best results possible on all types of theft cases.
 Our attorneys are aggressive defenders, who are confident in their abilities at trial.
 Theft charges can have serious consequences, and aside from a fine or prison sentence, may remain on your public criminal record permanently.
 Pennsylvania law includes a large number of theft crimes, and each statute has minor differences from the others.
 It is crucial to understand the charges you are facing and the facts of the case in order to prepare a strong defense early.
 The most common theft crimes in Pennsylvania are discussed below.

 Burglary is a crime with a twist.
 You don't actually need to steal anything to be convicted of burglary.
 Burglary occurs when a person enters a building with the intent to commit a crime inside.
 The crime could be anything, ranging from theft to rape or murder.
 The key in getting a conviction for burglary is proof that you entered the building with the intent to commit a crime, not whether a crime was actually committed.
 It is possible to defend against this crime by arguing that you had no intent to commit a crime, the property was abandoned, you had the right to be there, or that the premises were open to the public.
 Burglary is most often charged as a felony, which makes it a very serious crime and a conviction can mean a significant prison sentence.
 You need a knowledgeable attorney who is not afraid of going to trial to help you defeat a burglary charge.